 I was tempted to buy the $50 leather sleeve from Lenovo, but after realizing that it won’t hold the charger and offers little protection, I tried out this one from Amazon for $15.
 It’s perfect.
 Not bulky, perfect fit, looks nice, inexpensive and decent quality, and offers sufficient protection.

 USB-C Multiport Adapter

+I had better results with the Lenovo USB-C Hub.
+It wasn’t too much more and the HDMI works.
 Solved my issue of all the missing ports I need.
 It’s much smaller than I thought, has usb 3.1, and works great with the Yoga 920.
-I have not tested the HDMI port yet though.

 From Our Blog

 Hosted Email Services: